logsdail/logsdail.github.io/sphinx-doc/fhiaims_meeting_2024/index.rst

 Registration
 ------------

+**Registration is now closed.**

+..
-`Link to registration form <https://docs.google.com/forms/d/e/1FAIpQLSfnNcYyuUEcqnYR4P0NFzvPWjd4LjFemwVr4am3GwAWYXVDLw/viewform?usp=sf_link>`_
+.. `Link to registration form <https://docs.google.com/forms/d/e/1FAIpQLSfnNcYyuUEcqnYR4P0NFzvPWjd4LjFemwVr4am3GwAWYXVDLw/viewform?usp=sf_link>`_
+..

-**Please register your interest in attending the meeting by completing the form available through the link above.**
+.. **Please register your interest in attending the meeting by completing the form available through the link above.**
+..
 Abstracts for both posters and talks are welcomed and can be submitted during the registration process. **There is no fee for registration.**
+..
 Places are limited and will be distributed by the organisers with equality in mind.
-**The deadline for registration and abstract submission is 24/04/2024.** Once registered, your place at the meeting will be confirmed by the organising committee by 01/05/2024.
+.. **The deadline for registration and abstract submission is 24/04/2024.** Once registered, your place at the meeting will be confirmed by the
+.. organising committee by 01/05/2024.
+..

 Programme
 ---------